 Cambodia’s environment provides natural resources including forests, waterways, plants and wildlife.
 Natural resources also include minerals, energy and extractives.
 The environment is varied, covering at least seven distinct landscapes across the country.

-Around three quarters of Cambodia’s population depend on agriculture, forest products and fisheries for their livelihoods, so the management of the environment and natural resources is of great importance.
+Just under two-thirds of Cambodia’s population depend on agriculture, forest products and fisheries for their livelihoods,1 so the management of the environment and natural resources is of great importance.
 Cambodia’s environment is also considered a resource for the world.
-Part of the Burma Indochina Hotspot, Cambodia is a treasure house of biodiversity, home to 2,449 rare and endangered native species of flora and fauna.1 However, economic development has led to significant environmental changes since the 1990s.
+Part of the Burma Indochina Hotspot, Cambodia is a treasure house of biodiversity.
+So far, around 8,260 species of plant, 874 species of fish, 500 species of bird and more than 250 species of amphibian and reptile have been identified.2 On the Red List of the IUCN (International Union for Conservation of Nature), 264 species are listed as threatened in Cambodia.3 However, economic development has led to significant environmental changes since the 1990s.

 Although Cambodia’s geography is dominated by the low-lying central plains that make up about three-quarters of the country, there are several other distinct landscapes: forested highlands (including the Cardamon, Dangrek and Chhlong mountains; flooded forest; the Tonle Sap lake and Mekong river system; the eastern plains or highlands; central forest; the coastal region that includes mangrove wetlands; and islands of the Gulf of Thailand.